gdbroman/broman.blog/_posts/2020-04-18-series-of-experiments.md

 ---
-title: "Treat Your Life as a Series of Experiments"
+title: "Life as a Series of Experiments"
 permalink: series-of-experiments
 ---

 Every person comes stumbling into this world, without a clue of what to do.

 Gradually, your surrounding seems to get the hang of things.
 So you start pretending that you do aswell.